Frequently Asked Questions

 • How should I store cell-loaded HIVEs that were shipped to me?

 After receiving cell-loaded HIVEs that were shipped on dry ice, we recommend storing them at -80C until processing.
-For more information, see: QC for cell-loaded HIVEs
+For more information, see the receiving instructions in the Sample Loading Protocol.

 • How many samples can I process at once and how long does it take?